duoduoduofeng/MultiClassPSC/README.md

 ## Introduction
-This project is similar to ProteinStructureClassification, but treat the problem as a multi classification.
+This project implements a Protein Distance Model (PDM) to predict distances between protein pairs according to the SCOP (Structural Classification of Proteins) standards.
+Combined with our aggregation strategy, it can ultimately predict the category of a single protein within SCOP.
+The primary objective of this model is to enhance the accuracy and precision of protein structure classification.

 ## Architecture
 - 📁 **data/** - Datasets downloaded from official SCOP website.